Cottage in Princes Street Gardens, Edinburgh

-One such gem is the charming Dean Village, nestled along the Water of Leith.
+One such gem is Dean Village, set along the Water of Leith.
 This peaceful enclave feels worlds away from the city center, with its quaint stone cottages and scenic riverside paths.
 A walk through Dean Village reveals beautiful architecture and a serene atmosphere that invites quiet reflection.
 The nearby Water of Leith Walkway continues on to picturesque spots like the Scottish National Gallery of Modern Art, blending natural beauty with artistic inspiration.

 Another overlooked treasure is the Royal Botanic Garden Edinburgh.
 While many visitors head straight to the castle or museums, this lush green space offers a peaceful retreat filled with diverse plant collections and stunning glasshouses.
 The garden’s varied landscapes change with the seasons, making it a perfect spot for a leisurely stroll or a moment of calm away from the city’s hustle.